[Feature] Russia's grey war in Ukraine prompts fatigue

 But there is no debate on the Ukraine front line.

-When LPR forces captured the city of Luhansk in 2014 they seized its 186-metre TV tower to broadcast Russian stories to local people.
+When LPR forces captured the city of Luhansk in 2014, they seized its 186-metre TV tower to broadcast Russian stories into occupied territories.

 But in 2017 Ukraine built a 136-metre tower "so that we can also be heard and seen", Yuri Klymenko, the deputy governor of the Luhansk region, told EUobserver in the town of Severodonetsk.